Valeria Orsini Stuns In Tight Workout Gear On Instagram

-Valeria Orsini stunned her Instagram fans today with a new video of her rocking tight workout gear.
-The clip was a behind-the-scenes look at a photo shoot and she was seen in a sports bra and tiny shorts.
+Valeria Orsini stunned her Instagram fans today with a new video of herself rocking tight workout gear.
+The clip was a behind-the-scenes look at a photo shoot, where she was snapped in a sports bra and tiny shorts.

-The bra was a salmon pink color with thin straps and a low scoop neckline.
-It had two cutouts on the sides that added a flirty vibe to her look.
-Plus, her shorts were light pink with gray and white accents throughout, these were high-waisted with hot pink seams that accentuated her curves.
+The model’s salmon pink bra featured thin straps and a low scoop neckline, with two cutouts on the sides that added a flirty vibe to her look.
+Her shorts were light pink with gray and white accents throughout, boasting a high-waisted design with hot pink seams that accentuated her curves.
 She completed her look with a pair of light pink sneakers.

-The model wore her hair in a messy high bun with her bangs framing the sides of her face.
+The model wore her hair in a messy high bun, her bangs framing the sides of her face.
 She added glam to her ensemble with her makeup application, her shimmery eyeshadow and dark lipstick hard to miss.
 Moreover, her light pink manicure matched her outfit perfectly.

 Valeria stood in front of tall windows overlooking the street and a white wall for the video.

-The clip began with her giving sultry looks with her hands in front of her before she twirled around and placed her hands by her sides.
+The clip began with the stunner giving sultry looks with her hands in front before twirling around and placing her hands by her sides.
 She then popped her right leg and touched her strap with her left hand.

-The video then cut to showing Valeria from a different angle, this time she played with her hair before resting her hands in front of her.
-The camera flashed throughout as she continued to change her pose slightly and gave coy looks.
-A song played in the background the whole time, something she focused on in the caption.
+The video then cut to showing Valeria from a different angle, this time playing with her hair before resting her hands in front of her.
+The camera flashed throughout as she continued to change her pose slightly while giving coy looks.
+A song played in the background the whole time, which she focused on in the caption.

-Her fans took to the comments section to rave about the model.
+The model’s fans took to the comments section to rave about her.

 “Wowzers unbelievably sculpted,” gushed a supporter.